Frequently Asked Questions

 How do Berd spokes connect to the rim?

-Berd spokes connect to the rim using standard 14 gauge nipples.
+Berd spokes connect to the rim using standard 2 mm, 14-gauge threaded nipples.

 What type of nipple should I use with Berd spokes?